Update 2018: Elite is currently rebuilding. Updates to come.

 The view as you enter Elite

-Elite is locally owned and operated.
-The chef has many years of Italian cuisine specialties under her belt.
+Today, Elite is locally owned and operated.
+The Chef boasts many years of experience preparing Italian cuisine for the most discerning guests, and has many specialties under her belt.

 Not a bad view!